NHMDenmark/Mass-Digitizer/MassDigitizer/README.md

 Remember to activate venv and run pip install -r requirements.txt first

-For Inno Setup use the definition file in the repo root called DaSSCO.iss
+For Inno Setup use the definition file in the repo root called DaSSCO.iss : https://github.com/NHMDenmark/DaSSCo/blob/main/MassDigitizer/DaSSCo.iss
+To put it briefly: Nuitka creates the exe file, while Inno-setup makes the setup file.

 ### Structure
 The app interfaces with a local SQLite database with tables for taxonomy (millions of names that are accessed according to the relevant discipline, say 'botany' for instance.)